-The works animate the geological and archaeological features of the island: a granite rock in the middle of the Cycladic complex of islands in the Aegean less than 5 kilometres long and 1.5 kilometres wide, which has a past filled with myths, rituals, religions, politics, multiculturalism and trade.
+The works animate the geological and archaeological features of the island: a granite rock in the middle of the Cycladic Islands in the Aegean less than 5 kilometres long and 1.5 kilometres wide, which has a past filled with myths, rituals, religions, politics, multiculturalism and trade.
 Its intertwined and contrasting identities, as both holy place and commercial town, combined with its topography and geographical location, made the island singular and cosmopolitan Hellenistic town.